 Smart lights can give you more colour options and more control (no more crawling around under the tree to find the switch).
 Plus, we've found some options for decorative smart lights that can stay up all year and don't need to be packed away with the baubles and tinsel come January.
 Take a look at our round-up of the best smart lights for more ideas.

 Following, we share our pick of the best smart Christmas lights available (sadly, none of them are able to untangle themselves yet).

 Twinkly String Lights Generation II

-Twinkly offers several smart light designs for Christmas - including an icicle design and a festoon design - but you can't go wrong with the original string of LED lights.
+Twinkly offers several smart light designs for Christmas - including an icicle design and a festoon design - but you can't go wrong with the classic string of LED lights.

 Once wrapped around your tree, you’ll be able to connect the Twinkly app to scan the placement of the lights, and then control them.
-There is a variety of preset designs to choose from, or you can create your own patterns and colours.
+There are a number of preset designs to choose from, or you can create your own patterns and colours.

 There are numerous lengths available, so choose wisely depending on the size of your tree.
-The shortest has 150 LEDs while the longest has 250 - so there's plenty to fit around your home.
+The shortest has 150 LEDs while the longest has 250 - perfect for decorating a room.

 The Twinkly String Lights start from £83.99/$112.00 and go up in price depending on the length you choose.
 In the UK you can buy them from John Lewis or Festive Lights, while in the US they're available from Amazon.